|Structure||SCT1 – Verona|

-Hired by IZSVe in 2007, he works at the peripheral diagnostic laboratory SCT1 – Verona and Vicenza , where he is responsible for the Avian Medicine Laboratory.
+Hired by IZSVe in 2007, he works at the peripheral diagnostic laboratory SCT1 – Verona , where he is responsible for the Avian Medicine Laboratory.
 He is the supervisor of 3 different Units, namely Avian Diagnostic Unit, Mycoplasma Unit and Monoclonal Antibodies Unit.

 Salvatore Catania’s research interests include gross pathological and bacteriology issues, with particular emphasis on Mycoplasmosis of veterinary species and Avian Pathology.
 He is currently working on the following activities: development of a sensitive anti-Mycoplasma antigen test; biofilm and avian mycoplasma species as a potential critical point in the containment of pathogens; implementation of methods for mycoplasma detection and genotyping; use of the minimum inhibitory concentration to study sensibility patterns in mycoplasma species.